What is an Automatic Conversion Clause?

 An alternative to issuing equity is issuing debt to the public.
 An example of debt is bonds that pay periodic interest payments to the bondholders.
 The interest is calculated as a percentage of the principal amount, which may be agreed upon at the time of purchasing the bonds.
 The choice of whether to go for equity or debt depends on the cost of each option, as well as the accessibility.

-A company may also decide to issue hybrid security that combines both debt and equity.
+A company may also decide to issue hybrid securities that combine both debt and equity.
 A hybrid security allows investors to purchase a bond that includes an automatic conversion clause.
-The clause makes the security convertible to the underlying common stock at a predetermined future period.
+The clause makes the security convertible to common stock at a predetermined future period.
 A hybrid security guarantees an investor periodic interest payments on the debt up to the conversion date, after which they will earn dividends on the common stock.

 Optional vs. Automatic Conversion Rights